 The team of Spa67

-To run the track with '67 F1 cars you need the 1.3 patch.
+To run the track with '67 F1 cars you MUST install GPL 67 Patch v1.3.

 If you get the error "Could not initialize replay system" or have FPS problems, use the standard textures (not the hires update).
 If you still have problems, use the lowres texture pack and/or the LITE 3DOs.

 Please reduce the graphics detail level from 100 to 99 to cure graphical glitches.

 You can set this in GEM+ by clicking the 'Graphics' button.